Mike11199/Library-Project/README.md

 <h2>Concepts learned from this project:</h2>

 -Adding a form in a div that is not visible when the page first loads but can toggle visibility later on.  </br>
+-Adding e.preventDefault() so that values can be grabbed from the form and stored in variables.  </br>
+-Creating an object using a constructor so that variables from the form can be saved in a new object. </br>

 <br />